stalwartlabs/mail-server/README.md

 * [Stalwart IMAP Server](https://github.com/stalwartlabs/imap-server/)
 * [Stalwart SMTP Server](https://github.com/stalwartlabs/smtp-server/)

+## Why choose Stalwart?

+Within the field of mail servers, established names like Postfix, Courier and Dovecot have long been the go-to solutions.
+However, the landscape of internet messaging is evolving, with a need for more efficient, easy to maintain, reliable, and secure systems.
+Here's why you might consider making the switch to Stalwart Mail Server:

+- Designed with the latest internet messaging protocols in mind - JMAP and IMAP4rev2, along with the conventional SMTP.
+- Leverages the performance and security benefits of the Rust programming language.
+This statically typed, compiled language is known for its memory safety and concurrency support, reducing the likelihood of typical security issues like buffer overflows.
+- Thanks to its native FoundationDB and S3 storage support, it can be scaled across many servers, accommodating millions of users.
+- Available as a single, integrated package that includes JMAP, IMAP, and SMTP servers.
+This means that you don't have to install, configure and maintain multiple servers to get a complete solution.
+- Designed to be easy to install and maintain, with a single configuration file and a simple command-line interface.

 ## License

 Licensed under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) as published by